course-kit/guides/quick-start.md

 ## Enrollment URL

 You may have noticed in the CourseKit dashboard that each course has an *enrollment URL* value.
-This is a unique URL which, if you HTTP POST an `email` value to it, will create a pending enrollment for the student with that email.
+This is a unique URL that, if you HTTP POST an `email` value to it, will create a pending enrollment for the student with that email.

 ![quick-start-1-23.png](assets/quick-start-1-23.png)